m0ntz/meet/README.md

 #### Scenario 2: User can expand an event to see its details.

-- _Given_ a user was interested in an event _When_ she clicks on an event _Then_ all event information should be displayed.
+- _Given_ a user was interested in an event _When_ he clicks on an event _Then_ all event information should be displayed.

 #### Scenario 3: User can collapse an event to hide its details.

-- _Given_ the user got all necessary information on an event _When_ she clicks on a “show less details” button _Then_ the event information should be hidden
+- _Given_ the user got all necessary information on an event _When_ he clicks on a “show less details” button _Then_ the event information should be hidden.

+### Feature 3: Specify number of events

+> “As a user I should be able to specify the number of events that are displayed so that I can see more or less events at once.”

+#### Scenario 1: When user hasn’t specified a number, 32 is the default number.

+- _Given_ the user did not specify the number of events to be displayed _When_ he filters events by city _Then_ 32 will be the default number of displayed events.

+#### Scenario 2: User can change the number of events they want to see.

+- _Given_ the user wanted to see more or less events at once _When_ a filter is applied _Then_ the desired amount of events will be shown.

+### Feature 4: Use the app when offline

+> “As a user I should be able to access the app at all times so that I can have access to my events when I run out of mobile data or there is no service coverage.”

+#### Scenario 1: Show cached data when there’s no internet connection.

+- _Given_ the user wanted to access the app on the go, _When_ connection to internet is lost, _Then_ the app should still work by showing data taken from an offline cache.

+#### Scenario 2: Show error when user changes the settings (city, time range).

+- _Given_ default time and city settings, _When_ a user changes city and time settings, _Then_ an error message should be displayed.

+### Feature 5: Data Visualization

+> “As a user I should be able to have a clear visualisation of the events in all cities so that I can keep better track of them.”

+#### Scenario 1: Show a chart with the number of upcoming events in each city.

+- _Given_ the user chooses a specific city _When_ the user wants to view data regarding future events _Then_ the desired visualisation chart will be displayed.